nottundeednut/My-Portfolio/README.md

 # My-Portfolio
-My own space in the InternetVerse
+My own space on the InternetVerse